 Because of this, there are several projects being planned that will help turn Laos into a rail and transportation hub.
 This will make it play a critical role in connecting ASEAN to China.

-The ASEAN Economic Community, or AEC, is set to come into effect in December of 2015.
+The ASEAN Economic Community, or AEC, came into effect in 2015.
 The union seeks to transform the Southeast Asian region into a single integrated market with a free movement of goods, services, skilled labor, and investment between all ten members.

 However, the deadline later this year is fast approaching.
-Businesses are moving quickly and expanding into new markets in order to gain a lead on and outplay their competitors.
+Businesses are moving quickly and expanding into new markets in order to outplay their competitors.